ICICLE-ai/faf-api-ICICLE/README.md

 -   Prevent users from directly accessing the database, thereby safeguarding it against unauthorized modifications or manipulations.
 -   Facilitate future updates by allowing modifications to the lookup tables when new data is added, rather than altering the physical queries.
 This approach will support automation in future development efforts.

+The API accesses the following version of the FAF dataset:

+Most recent: December 18, 2023.

 ```mermaid
 graph LR;
 Data-->Urls-->views-->src/Classes-->Data_Lookup-->MySQL-->view-->User;